Order and absence of order: what can you do as a PMO?

 The PMs, the PMOs, the Project Teams, as well as any kind of agile organization, could do several things to get as close as possible to the “window of viability”.

-Many ways help to position a project around the critical point of highest resilience.
+Here are 3 ways to help to position a project around the critical point of highest resilience, developed in my book The High-Impact PMO :

 To your continued success